-So, after 15 months in the making, and having been re-built from scratch, can this re-launched product of Santander’s be seen as a blueprint for the way the bank accounts of the future will operate?
+So, after 15 months in the making, and having been re-built from scratch, is this re-launched product of Santander’s a blueprint for the way the bank accounts of the future will operate?

-Ana Botin, Santander Chairman, commented on the release: “we want to offer personalised financial services, accessible from anywhere, at anytime.
-For people who prefer an exclusively digital service that is simple, agile and available via smartphone, with the guarantee of the Santander Group, Openbank is the answer.
+Ana Botin, Santander Chairman, commented on the release: “we want to offer personalised financial services, accessible from anywhere, at anytime.”
+For people who prefer an exclusively digital service that is simple, agile and available via smartphone, with the guarantee of the Santander Group behind it, Openbank is the answer.

 Openbank has, in fact, been around for 22 years, as “the digital bank of the Santander Group”.
 Openbank has 1 million customers and more than 6 billion in euro deposits.

 Let’s take a closer look at its credentials.

 100% Digital Banking

 Santander says that its mobile banking app and website “have undergone a complete overhaul” with the aim of improving the customer experience.
 They have added a range of new digital features, accessible from both.

 - A brand new digital customer onboarding process that includes videoconference identification, although customers do not have to use it – they can use messenger instead, or the bank’s IBAN.

 - Customers can personalise their accounts with an avatar or self-portrait, to make them more secure, and configure the settings to suit their needs;